Walking the Gower Peninsula, Wales

 Whats Included?

-• 3 nights mixed accommodation in bunkhouse (we will try where necessary to put you in same gender rooms - this may not always be possible) Bunkhouse is a simple and remote accommodation, bunk beds (see image gallery) warms showers, dining area, kitchen.
+• 3 nights mixed gender accommodation in bunkhouse (we will try where necessary to put you in same gender rooms - this may not always be possible) Bunkhouse is a simple and remote accommodation, bunk beds (see image gallery) warms showers, dining area, kitchen.
 NO WIFI (limited phone signal available in area)

-• 2 x Firepot camping meal for lunch included on both hiking days (Sat & Sun) - options to buy your own snacks whilst out hiking also.
+• 1 x Firepot camping meal for lunch included on both hiking days (Sat & Sun) - options to buy your own snacks whilst out hiking also.

 • Unlimited tea and fresh coffee, full milk/plant based milks